siriusphp/orm/docs/the_actions.md

 There are actions for delete, insert, update and link entities together (for many-to-many relations).

 **Important!** The Sirius ORM actions are revertable.
-If there are exceptions while calling a persistance method (`save` or `delete`) the entities are reverted to their original state.
+If there are exceptions while calling a persistence method (`save` or `delete`) the entities are reverted to their original state.
 This way you can use retries in your app if you face connectivity issues.

-Action can also execute other actions since entities are related and, usually, when you want to persist an entity change you want to also persist the changes to the related entities.
+One action can also execute other actions since entities are related and, usually, when you want to persist an entity change you want to also persist the changes to the related entities.

 If you were to save a new (as in "not already in DB") product entity that has a new category